MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/api.rst

    Inspect the file by calling inspect_model() through get_model_paths.
         This method is important in inspecting the whole file and also getting the scripts paths

-.. function:: apsimNGpy.core.core.CoreModel.inspect_model(self, model_type, fullpath=True)
+.. function:: apsimNGpy.core.core.CoreModel.inspect_model(self, model_type: Union[str, <module 'Models'>], fullpath=True)

    Inspect the model types and returns the model paths or names. usefull if you want to identify the path to the
         model for editing the model.
-        :param model_type: (Models) e.g. Models.Clock will return all fullpath or names of models in the type Clock -Models.Manager returns information about the manager scripts in simulations -Models.Core.Simulation returns information about the simulation -Models.Climate.Weather returns a list of paths or names pertaining to weather models -Models.Core.IPlant  returns a list of paths or names pertaining to all crops models available in the simulation :param  fullpath: (bool) return the full path of the model relative to the parent simulations node. please note the difference between simulations and simulation.
+        :param model_type: (Models) e.g. Models.Clock will return all fullpath or names of models in the type Clock -Models.Manager returns information about the manager scripts in simulations. strings are allowed to, in the case you may not need to import the global namespace, Models. e.g 'Models.Clock' will still work well.

+        -Models.Core.Simulation returns information about the simulation -Models.Climate.Weather returns a list of paths or names pertaining to weather models -Models.Core.IPlant  returns a list of paths or names pertaining to all crops models available in the simulation :param  fullpath: (bool) return the full path of the model relative to the parent simulations node. please note the difference between simulations and simulation.
         :return: list[str]: list of all full paths or names of the model relative to the parent simulations node

         Example:
         >>> from apsimNGpy.core import base_data
         >>> from apsimNGpy.core.core import Models